All Episodes

 She couldn't answer the question.

-I can lower electricity bills on day one by pulling out of Reggie.
+I can lower electricity bills on day one by falling out of Reggie.

-We're gonna support law enforcement, make our communities safe again.
+We're going to support law enforcement, make our communities safe again.

 Nonviolent crime is through the roof in New Jersey.